How to Break Bad News to Patients

 “Don’t shoot the messenger!” they say, but many people do.
 Especially when the message is badly delivered, the emotional reaction to the messenger, but also to the information, creates problems damaging the quality of care received.
-Fortunately there is ample research about the best ways of delivering bad news to patients.
-In this article we summarize some of the core ideas.
+Fortunately, there is ample research about the best ways of delivering bad news to patients.
+In this article, we summarise some of the core ideas.

 The delivery of bad news has always been a sensitive topic to discuss, but it has not always been approached in the same way throughout the years.
-In the late 1970’s and 1980’s, many characteristics related to the doctor’s profession were assumed to be innate, such as communication skills and the ability to feel or sense what the patient is experiencing (Buckman 2002).
+In the late 1970s and 1980s, many characteristics related to the doctor’s profession were assumed to be innate, such as communication skills and the ability to feel or sense what the patient is experiencing (Buckman 2002).
 However, these beliefs were erroneous.
-All medical education now also focusses and soft skills, empathy and communication skills.
-Delivering bad news is taught and learnt.
+All medical education now also focuses on soft skills, empathy, and communication skills.
+Delivering bad news is taught and learned.
 Let us explore how.

 Why is delivering bad news so difficult?